adbayb/quickbundle/quickbundle/README.md

 	"name": "lib", // Package name
 	"source": "./src/index.ts", // Source code entry point.
 Make sure that it starts with `#!/usr/bin/env node` pragme to make the binary portable for consumers who would like to use it by installing the package instead of using the generated standalone executable.
 	"bin": {
 		"your-binary-name": "./dist/index.cjs", // Binary information to get the executable name from the key and, from the value, the bundled file to generate from the source code and inject into the executable.
-The generated executable will be located in the same folder as the bundled file and, dependending on the current operating system running the `compile` command, the executable will be named either `your-binary-name.exe` on Windows or `your-binary-name` on Linux and macOS.
+The generated executable will be located in the same folder as the bundled file and, by default, dependending on the current operating system running the `compile` command, the executable will be named either `your-binary-name.exe` on Windows or `your-binary-name` on Linux and macOS.
+For cross-compilation output, check the `Patterns` section.
 	},
 	// "bin": "./dist/index.cjs", // Or, if the binary name follows the package name, you can define a string-based `bin` value.
 	"scripts": {